reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 incoming connection
 incoming connection
 ```
-OK now we have a scoket server but we still need to be able to receive data and echo it.
+OK now we have a socket server but we still need to be able to receive data and echo it.
 So lets add to our server code so it looks like this.

 ```javascript
 var net = require('net');